ECE4180-Project/Baby-Monitor/README.md

 </p>

 ## Camera, Recorder & Server Setup
+- Connect the Pi to the local area network with internet access that you want to use the monitor on.
 - Download the files and save onto the Pi's desktop.
 - To setup the camera first user must enable it on the Pi by going to **Preferences->Raspberry Pi Configuration-> Interfaces**, then reboot the Pi
-- Connect the Pi to the local area network that you want to use the monitor on.
 - Next, download these modules in order to run the camera, recorder, and server.
 ```
 sudo apt-get install python3-flask